asfaw66/simple-sidebar/README.md

 <script src="simple-sidebar/dist/jquery.simple-sidebar.min.js"></script>
 ```

-Call the Simple-Sidebar plug-in function and fill it with the options you need.
+Call the Simple-Sidebar plugin function and fill it with the options you need.
 Here is an example of some required options.

 ```html
 <script>